-Requests will therefore be served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure the identified overall winning experience is consistent with real-world behavior.
+Requests are served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure that the identified overall winning experience is consistent with real-world behavior.

 The following terms are useful when discussing Auto-Target: